 Figure 6-2 shows the system block diagram of this demonstration.
 In the Platform Designer (formerly Qsys), one 50 MHz and four 33.333MHz clock source are used.
 The four 33.333MHz clock source is provided by a dual frequency OSC that can provide frequency to a 1:4 clock buffer, then fan out to four of differential clock pairs to the FPGA for four DDR4 SO-DIMMs.
 The 50MHz is used by the Intel FPGA IOPLL component to generate 200MHz for Nios Processor and On-Chip Memory.
 The four 33.333MHz clock are used as reference clocks for the DDR4 controllers.
 There are four DDR4 Controllers which are used in the demonstrations.
 Each controller is responsible for one DDR4-SODIMM.
-Each DDR4 controller is configured as a 4GB DDR4 controller (For AGFB014R24A2E2V FPGA device, it runs 1333 MHz; for AGFB014R24B1E1V device, it runs 1600 MHz).
+Each DDR4 controller is configured as a 4GB DDR4-1333Mhz controller.
 The Nios II processor is used to perform the memory test.
 The Nios II program is running in the On-Chip Memory.
 A PIO Controller is used to monitor buttons status which is used to trigger starting memory testing.